 When it comes to buying resin, there are so many choices!
 Choosing one seems like it should be the easiest part of your project, but it suddenly becomes the hardest, and you are worried about using the wrong product and getting less than perfect results.

-Or maybe you’ve already tried making things with resin only to find your project cured sticky.
-Or it stayed soft and flexible days to weeks later.
-Or maybe you have surface holes and pits.
+Or maybe you’ve already tried making things with resin only to find your project cured sticky, soft or flexible.
+You might have a finish with surface holes and pits.
 Or worst of all, you have a project full of bubbles.

 I’ve been there.
 I remember when I started creating with resin and would randomly pick one and hoped it would work.
-Sometimes it did.
-Sometimes it didn’t.
-Even more frustrating was that I had no idea why.
+Sometimes it did, but sometimes it didn’t.
+Even more frustrating to me was that I had no idea why.

-Let me share a secret with you that took me years to learn —
+Let me share a secret with you that took me years and several failed projects to learn —

 There is no one size fits all resin!